LCC-CIT/CS296N-CourseMaterials/LectureNotes/CS296N-LN-WK05-D1-ComplexDomain.md

 ## References

 Delamater, Mary, Murach, Joel.
 "How to work with relationships", pg.
 450&ndash;459 in Ch.
 12 of *Murach's ASP.NET Core MVC*.
-Murach, 2020.
+2nd Ed.
+Murach, 2022.
 Presents a different approach to defining relationships in a domain model and managing cascade deletes.

 Freeman, Adam.
 [Applying Domain-Driven Development](../ArticleAndNotes/ProAspNetMvc4Freeman-DomainDriveDev.pdf) in ch.
 3 of *Pro ASP.NET MVC 4*, Apress, 2012.